 The problem with using professional or free email services is that you’re stuck with whatever tools they want to offer.
 While there may be some elements of customizability, that’s about all the leeway you’re going to get.

 Almost every email service in the market comes with specific price tags for each size of email account.
 Some even limit the size of an email that their servers can process.
-Hosting your email means blowing through those limitations with ease.
+Hosting your email means bypassing those limitations with ease.

 While many professional email hosting services are pretty good at spam and virus control, nothing beats fine-tuned security.
 Having control over the email server with self-hosting means you can set microscopic filters to block unwanted or harmful emails.